 Without further ado, let’s get started!

-The quicksort algorithm is based on a divide-and-conquer approach.
+The QuickSort algorithm divides-and-conquers.
 This means that the task of sorting a list is broken down into several subtasks.
 At the end of the sort, the results of these subtasks come together to return a sorted list.

-A quicksort is useful when time complexity matters.
-This is because quicksorts use less memory space than other algorithms, which gives them an efficiency boost.
+A QuickSort is useful when time complexity matters.
+This is because QuickSort use less memory space than other algorithms, which gives them an efficiency boost.

-You should only use a quicksort if you are familiar with recursion.
-This is because the quicksort algorithm depends on recursive functions.
+You should only use a QuickSort if you are familiar with Python recursion.
+This is because the QuickSort algorithm depends on recursive functions.

 How Does a QuickSort Work?

-Next, a quicksort compares the value of pivot to every number when we loop through the items in the list.
-If an item is greater than the pivot number, it is moved after the pivot; otherwise, it is moved before the pivot:
+A QuickSort compares the value of pivot to every number when we loop through the items in the list.
+If an item is greater than the pivot number, we move the number after the pivot; otherwise, we move the number before the pivot: